 Everything You Need to Know About Mushrooms

 Fresh mushrooms are soft, edible fungi that are earthy in flavour.
-While there are many kinds of mushrooms that grow in the wild, not all of them are safe to eat.
+While there are many kinds grown in the wild, not all of them are safe to eat.
 Canadian mushrooms that are available in grocery stores are always safe to eat, and there are lots of options to choose from.

-Different types of mushrooms will boast different complexities in flavour: some have more umami, some seem to melt away as you eat them, while others have a hearty and meaty texture.
+Different varieties will boast different complexities in flavour: some have more umami, some seem to melt away as you eat them, while others have a hearty and meaty texture.
 Try them all to see which ones you like best.

-White mushrooms are the most popular mushrooms in Ontario.
+White mushrooms are the most popular in Ontario.
 They have an earthy flavour that intensifies with cooking.
-The colour of these mushrooms varies from bright white to a darker off-white colour.
-White mushrooms are available in three different sizes: small “buttons”, medium sized or large “jumbo”.
+The colour of them varies from bright white to a darker off-white colour.
+They are available in three different sizes: small “buttons”, medium-sized or large “jumbo”.

 Best Cooking Methods: Serve in soups, salads, appetizers, and entrées; can also be eaten raw.

-Cremini mushrooms are like the white mushroom in shape and size, but are firmer in texture.
-They have a meaty, earthy flavour that is more intense than white mushrooms.
-These mushrooms have a dark cap that ranges from a light tan to a rich brown colour.
+Cremini mushrooms are like the white mushrooms in shape and size, but are firmer in texture.
+They have a meaty, earthy flavour that is more intense than the white “button” variety.
+These have a dark cap that ranges from a light tan to a rich brown colour.

 Best Cooking Methods: Serve in soups, salads and entrées, or enjoyed raw.
 These are a great substitute for white mushrooms.

-Portabellas are a fully grown cremini mushrooms.
-They have less moisture than cremini mushrooms, making them meatier in texture with a strong, earthy flavour.
-These big mushrooms have a large light-tan coloured cap, and exposed gills.
-Portabellas are the largest of all domestic mushrooms.
+Portobello’s are a fully-grown cremini mushroom.
+They have less moisture than them, making portobello’s meatier in texture with a strong, earthy flavour.
+They have a large, light-tan coloured cap, and exposed gills.
+Portobello’s are the largest of all domestic mushrooms.

 Best Cooking Methods: Can be grilled or baked and used in appetizers, side dishes and entrées.
-Portabellas are great meat substitutes because of their natural umami flavour and meaty texture.
+Portobello’s are great meat substitutes because of their natural umami flavour and meaty texture.